GoDevOps/productive-on-day-one/slides/README.md

 - Get access to the repository / get credentials
 - Does it compile, yet?

-📘 "The First Ideal": locality and simplicity, from [The Unicorn Project](https://itrevolution.com/the-unicorn-project/), Gene Kim

 <!--
+Laurent 👇

 Whether you are a new hire, or someone new to the team, it takes time to be ready to code.
 Let's look at everything involved, in a very classical way.

+📘 "The First Ideal": locality and simplicity, from [The Unicorn Project](https://itrevolution.com/the-unicorn-project/), Gene Kim
 -->

 ---